ana-lazarova/copyrightexceptions.eu/content/implementations/DK/dsm5.md

 otherConditions:
 - the exception only applies if no suitable licence exists
 - online teaching uses via secure electronic environments are deemed to occur only in the Member State where the educational institution is established (§88a)
 remarks: "In Denmark, the default regime for the permitted use for educational purposes is extended collective licensing.
 Art.5 of the CDSM Directive is implemented in a fall-back exception for cases where no suitable licence exists, regardless of the subject matter concerned.
-Also, this exception is remunerated - the author is entitled to fair compensation unless harm is minimal.<br /><br />The exception applies also to performances (§65(6)), sound recordings (§66(2)), film fixations (§67(2)), broadcasts (§69(3)), photographic pictures (§70(3)) and press publications (§ 69a(5) of the CA - added with the amendment of 3 June 2021)."
+Also, this exception is remunerated - the author is entitled to fair compensation unless harm is minimal.<br /><br />The exception applies also to performances (§65(6)), sound recordings (§66(2)), film fixations (§67(2)), broadcasts (§69(3)), photographic pictures (§70(3)), press publications (§ 69a(5) of the CA - added with the amendment of 3 June 2021) and sui generis database rights (§71(5)).<br /><br />The exception explicitly states that it cannot be overridden by contract.
+However, it is excluded from protection against circumvention by TPMs under §75d."
 link: https://www.retsinformation.dk/eli/lta/2023/680
 ---